francelwebdev/francelwebdev/README.md

 I am Francel AMAMOO

-I'm a Ruby backend developer with over 5 years of experience, Ruby is my favorite programming language.
-Due to the lack of jobs requiring Ruby and Ruby on Rails skills, I switched to JavaScript & ExpressJS and now focus on them.
-I am also learning Elixir and Phoenix.

-So I can :
+I'm a Self-taught Fullstack JavaScript developer.
+Open-minded and Introverted.
+Web3, Cryptocurrencies, Decentralized Finance (DeFi) and Blockchain enthusiast.

+I speak JavaScript and Ruby better than my mother tongue.
+All my side projects are build in ExpressJS, Ruby on Rails for server-side and VueJS for client side.

+Tech stacks I'm familiar with are:

+- Vuejs, SvelteJS (for client side).
+- MongoDB/PostgreSQL, ExpressJS/FastifyJS, NodeJS (for server-side).
-- Build RESTful and GraphQL APIs using: Ruby on Rails, ExpressJS & Phoenix.
+- Ruby on Rails.
-- Build user interfaces using: VueJS.

 ## Skills.